 I didn’t marry my first wife because of her Pentax Spotmatic, but it was a point of interest that she had one and had studied photography briefly in Amsterdam.
 She introduced me to the values of black and white photography, especially in photojournalism, and helped bag a brief stint in a darkroom where I was able to print some negatives from our Norwegian trip.
 But we were soon to be living without electricity again and when we eventually found a place to live in a town, photography remained too expensive to even think about.

 We had other expenses to consider.
-My wife had never wanted children.
+She had never wanted children.
 I suspect that, like me, childhood experiences had left her feeling that she could not responsibly put another person through that.
 When she got pregnant it didn’t take much discussion for each of us to reassure the other that a termination would be the most appropriate course of action.
 We took out a loan to pay for the procedure and went to a privately run clinic.
 It was a relief that we could.

 In the meantime I practised with some small sculpture.
 Although I had melted down some tin soldiers and poured them into moulds when I was about twelve years old and worked a little in clay and plaster when I was fifteen, most of any creative work had been related to building construction.
 Now I was able to cast scraps of lead and tin, the traditional ingredients of pewter, and experiment with the lost wax technique in making jewellery and small relief sculptures.